-Yacouba Doumbia from the Ministry of Environment in Mali spoke of the problems faced by his country, where 58% is desert or semi-arid land and 30% of the land is strongly threatened by desertification.
+Yacouba Doumbia from the Ministry of Environment in Mali spoke of the problems faced by his country, where 58 per cent is desert or semi-arid land and 30 per cent of the land is strongly threatened by desertification.
 Mali's land ownership structure has gone through three periods, from pre-colonial, through colonialism with centralized land ownership, and the independence period when state monopoly over land was reaffirmed.
 Since 1991 Mali has initiated reforms that allow for the free management of decentralized land and made revisions in the land tenure code.
 The Ministry of Environment was asked to make pastoralists more secure by guaranteeing them access to pasture and water.
-Mali is taking part in one of the case studies initiated by the INCD Secretariat and the results will be transmitted to the INCD, the CSD and the OAU.
+Mali is taking part in one of the case studies initiated by the INCD Secretariat and the results will be transmitted to the INCD, the Commission on Sustainable Development (CSD) and the Organization of African Unity (OAU).